yegor256/blog/_posts/2014/aug/2014-08-22-art-of-software-testing.md

 of breaking things.
 It is a "destructive process" (p.8).

-If you read Chapter2 very carefully and truly understand its underlying ideas, it may change your entire life :) This chapter should be a New Testament of every tester.
+If you read Chapter2 very carefully and truly understand its underlying ideas, it may change your entire life.
+This chapter should be a New Testament of every tester.

 ## Test Completion Criteria